2023 ISAKOS Biennial Congress ePoster

 Raúl Torres-Claramunt, PhD, Barcelona SPAIN

-Juan Francisco Sanchez-Soler, MD, PhD, Barcelona SPAIN
+Juan Francisco Sánchez-Soler, MD, PhD, Barcelona SPAIN

-Pedro Hinarejos-Gomez, MD, PhD, Barcelona SPAIN
+Pedro Hinarejos, MD, PhD, Barcelona, Barcelona SPAIN

 Hospital del Mar, Barcelona, Barcelona, SPAIN